awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/metering-service.md

 +  Single price
 +  Multiple dimensions \(up to eight\)

- The *Listing Your Product on AWS Marketplace* \(in this portion of the user guide\)describes how to provide a customer\-friendly description of your dimension and pricing\.
+ [Adding Your Product to AWS Marketplace ](#listing-your-product-on-aws-marketplace) describes how to provide a customer\-friendly description of your dimension and pricing\.

 ### Example: Provisioned Bandwidth with Non\-Linear Pricing<a name="example-provisioned-bandwidth-with-non-linear-pricing"></a>